cnekTep/kerio-updates-mirror/README.md

 - New bridges can be obtained from the [official website](https://bridges.torproject.org) or via [Telegram bot](https://t.me/GetBridgesBot)

+### Changing time zone

+The default time zone is UTC

+- The time zone can be changed in the `.env` file
+- After changing the time zone, you need to rebuild the container using the `docker compose up -d` command

 ### Monitoring and Management

 - Access to the web management interface, depending on the settings in docker-compose.yml: